 A Communist Tour of Nowa Huta, Kraków, with Crazy Guides.
 Krakow, Poland.
 Copyright © 2023 Terence Carter / Grantourismo.
 All Rights Reserved.

-We park in front of the castle-like steelworks headquarters (complete with crenellations) so we can take photos of the dramatic Sendzimira steelworks sign.
-Kaska climbs on top of the little Trabant and bounces on the roof to demonstrate its flexibility.
-“It’s plastic!” she announces.
-Okay, so maybe she’s just a little crazy.
+We park in front of the castle-like steelworks headquarters (complete with crenellations) so we can take photos of the dramatic Sendzimira Steelworks sign.

-The Pretty Postcards versus The Grim Reality
+Pretty Postcards Versus The Grim Reality

-“By the 1980s, the shelves in Nowa Huta’s shops were empty, ration cards were distributed, and there were long queues…” Kaska tells us as we drive through the city, looking at boarded-up old cinemas and theatres, one now a second-hand store.
-“There was just one shop where you could buy luxury goods and people would queue just so they could buy something, not even knowing what they were queuing for!”
+“By the 1980s, the shelves in Nowa Huta’s shops were empty, ration cards were distributed, and there were long queues…” Kaska reveals as we drive through the city, passing boarded-up old cinemas and theatres, one now a second-hand store.

 A Communist Tour of Nowa Huta, Kraków, with Crazy Guides.
 Krakow, Poland.
 Copyright © 2023 Terence Carter / Grantourismo.
 All Rights Reserved.

-We arrive at a dreary block of grey flats and escape the cold of our Trabant to a cosy, modest apartment that Crazy Guides has preserved as a museum to Nowa Huta’s Communist period.
-The apartment belonged to a woman (now deceased) who lived here for 40 years, whose family (spookily) left the flat exactly as it was when she died.
-There is paraphernalia and memorabilia scattered around from the entire history of Nowa Huta, from the 40s through to the 80s.
+The apartment belonged to a woman (now deceased) who lived here for 40 years.
+Her family (spookily) left the flat exactly as it was when she died.
+There is paraphernalia and memorabilia scattered around from the entire history of Nowa Huta, from the 1940s through to the 1980s.

 A Communist Tour of Nowa Huta, Kraków, with Crazy Guides.
 Krakow, Poland.
 Copyright © 2023 Terence Carter / Grantourismo.
 All Rights Reserved.

-Kaska serves us pickled gherkins and warming shots of vodka at the end of our movie and we head back to our Trabbie to move on to our final stop, a typical communist-era Milk Bar.
-Lunch for three, including soups, main courses, and compote (juice) costs 27 Zloty or approximately UK£6/US$9.
-It’s easy to see why Kaska loves it here.
-If it was a little warmer, so might we!
+Kaska serves us pickled gherkins and warming shots of vodka at the end of the movie and we head back to our Trabbie to move on to our final stop.

 SHARE ON SOCIAL MEDIA